MicrosoftDocs/SupportArticles-docs/support/windows-client/performance/stop-error-or-blue-screen-error-troubleshooting.md

 If the error occurs during the startup sequence, and the system partition is formatted by using the NTFS file system, you might be able to use safe mode to disable the driver in Device Manager.
 To disable the driver, follow these steps:

-1. Go to **Settings > Update &amp; security > Recovery**.
+1. Go to **Settings** > **Update & security** > **Recovery**.
-1. Under **Advanced startup**, select **Restart now**.
+2. Under **Advanced startup**, select **Restart now**.
-1. After your PC restarts to the **Choose an option** screen, select **Troubleshoot &gt; Advanced options &gt; Startup Settings &gt; Restart**.
+3. After your PC restarts to the **Choose an option** screen, select **Troubleshoot** > **Advanced options** > **Startup Settings** > **Restart**.
-1. After the computer restarts, you'll see a list of options.
-Press **4** or **F4** to start the computer in safe mode.
-If you intend to use the internet while in safe mode, press **5** or **F5** for the **Safe Mode with Networking** option.
+4. After the computer restarts, you'll see a list of options.
+Press 4 or F4 to start the computer in safe mode.
+If you intend to use the internet while in safe mode, press 5 or F5 for the **Safe Mode with Networking** option.

 ### DPC_WATCHDOG_VIOLATION

 Stop error code 0x00000133

 This stop error code is caused by a faulty driver that doesn't complete its work within the allotted time frame in certain conditions.
 To help mitigate this error, collect the memory dump file from the system, and then use the Windows Debugger to find the faulty driver.
 If a driver is identified in the stop error message, disable the driver to isolate the problem.
 Check with the manufacturer for driver updates.
 Check the system log in Event Viewer for other error messages that might help identify the device or driver that's causing stop error 0x133.
 Verify that any new hardware that's installed is compatible with the installed version of Windows.
 For example, you can get information about required hardware at Windows 10 Specifications.
-If Windows Debugger is installed, and you have access to public symbols, you can load the `c:\windows\memory.dmp` file into the debugger.
+If Windows Debugger is installed, and you have access to public symbols, you can load the *c:\\windows\\memory.dmp* file into the debugger.
 Then refer to [Determining the source of Bug Check 0x133 (DPC_WATCHDOG_VIOLATION) errors on Windows Server 2012](/archive/blogs/ntdebugging/determining-the-source-of-bug-check-0x133-dpc_watchdog_violation-errors-on-windows-server-2012) to find the problematic driver from the memory dump.

 ### USER_MODE_HEALTH_MONITOR